Melandel/workflow/README.md

 * Point-and-clicking sometimes felt painful, especially on common operations that required several steps
 * Switching from the IDE back and forth to Notepad++ felt inefficient, like having 2 tools to do the job of 1
 * Working with two files side by side on one screen implied too many drag-and-drops so I never worked like that
-* All these collapsed, docked windows were necessary visual pollution because of the time gained compared to browsing to the right submenus
+* All these collapsed, docked windows were visual pollution yet still better than browsing the menus
 * Disruptive waiting time.
-While firing up the IDE (esp. with ReSharper), while firing up the unit tests, while upgrading the IDE.
+While firing up the IDE/ReSharper, while firing up the unit tests, while upgrading the IDE

 ## So what did you want? ##
 I want an environment that allows a certain workflow where I can remain focused as long as possible.
 That workflow: